Applicant privacy notice

 In the course of completing the Graduate Access Programmes application form, you have provided information about yourself (‘personal data’).
 We (the University of Oxford) are the ‘data controller’ for this information, which means we decide how to use it and are responsible for looking after it in accordance with the General Data Protection Regulation and associated data protection legislation.

 How we use your personal data

-We will use the personal data you have provided (which may include sensitive or "special category" data such as health data, or data revealing racial or ethnic origin) to process and assess your UNIQ+/Wellcome Biomedical Vacation Scholarship application.
-We need to process your data for these purposes in order to meet our legitimate interests in promoting access for postgraduate study at the University.
-This is known as our legal basis for processing personal data under data protection law.
+We will use the personal data you have provided (which may include sensitive or "special category" data such as health data, or data revealing racial or ethnic origin) to process and assess your Graduate Access Programmes application.

 We will add some of your data to the Higher Education Access Tracker database (HEAT), which we use to record information about our outreach activities and those who take part in them.
 HEAT is a shared database used by a variety of organisations to identify which activities are most helpful in preparing students for higher education and progressing to employment.
 Users include the University, its colleges, student organisations, educational charities and relevant public bodies (eg UCAS).
 The data added to HEAT comprises your personal details (name, gender, date of birth, postcode and school) and the events or activities in which you have participated.
 You can read further details about how your data on HEAT is used in the HEAT privacy notice.

 We will use your personal data to monitor the effectiveness of our Graduate Access Programmes.
 To achieve this objective we may use your contact details in the future to request details of whether you applied to graduate study and/or details of your employment.
 We may also compare any data you have provided with user account data from our Graduate Application Form and the HEAT database to understand how many applicants/participants subsequently go on to make an application for, or enrol in postgraduate study.